jubiiz/jubiiz/README.md

 🚀 I love to learn about low-level and embedded tech!
 I spent 2 years on the [McGill Rocket Team](https://github.com/McGillRocketTeam) developing code for their flight computer, including one year as a software lead!
 There's no better feeling than writing better high-level (AI, ML, data) code by being comfortable with what happens under the hood. 🏎️

-💬 If you like something that I do or you want to ask me about anything, please reach out to me via Linkedin!
+💬 If you like something that I do or you want to ask me about anything, please reach out to me via LinkedIn!
 I'd love to chat!